 This makes a little sense for the Thunder.
 Dakari Johnson isn’t the answer at back up center.
 They’re running Jerami Grant out there when Steven Adams gets into foul trouble.
 Oklahoma City desperately needs some bench help in the bigs department.
 It’s unknown what kind of shape or health he’s currently in.

 Noah currently is not agreeing to a buy out.
 The Knicks announce in January, Noah won’t be joining the team for the foreseeable future after a confrontation with head coach Jeff Hornacek.
 If Noah was to agree to a buyout, the Thunder could swoop Noah up for approximately $815,686.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!